germanvalencia15/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/0afb1f5a-8d7b-4656-854a-342183980274)

-Here you can see more communication in the ticket log and issue was worked on and restored.
+Here you can see more communication in the ticket log and the issue was worked on and restored.

 ![image](https://github.com/user-attachments/assets/4358a818-baa2-468a-aabd-8e04d95915b1)